Papyrus on Windows Phone announced at Nokia World East: article 1, article 2

 CSC 406 Software Deployment (Spring)

-Three or four teams of four to six upper-level undergraduate students each develop the same system
+Three to five teams of four to six upper-level undergraduate students each develop the same system

 for an industrial sponsor.
 The industrial sponsor serves as the business customer, establishing requirements